FREE SHIPPING ON ORDERS FROM €125 EXCL. VAT (NL) AND €150 EXCL. VAT (BE)

 4 DEGREASING AND DEHYDRATING

-Degrease the nail plate with TS Prep and a lint-free Nailwipe ( no brush )
+Degrease the nail plate with TS Prep and a lint-free Nail Wipe (not a brush).

 This product has a different function than the Cleanser, and both are essential.
-Again, use a Nailwipe ( not a brush ) to scrub the entire nail plate .
+Again, use a Nail Wipe (not a brush) to perform a SCRUBBING MOTION ACROSS THE ENTIRE NAIL PLATE.

-When the nail is completely degreased, it will feel rough and you'll hear a slight scraping/squeaking sound—this is a sign you've done it right.
-The Prep should evaporate within about 2 seconds.
-If it doesn't, reapply the Prep (up to 5 times, usually 2 or 3 times is sufficient).
+When the nail is completely degreased, it will feel rough, and you will hear a slight 'grinding/squeaking' sound – this is a sign that you've done it correctly.
+The Prep should evaporate within approximately 2 seconds.
+If it doesn't, reapply Prep (up to a maximum of 5 times; usually 2 to 3 times is sufficient).

 5. ADHESION

-Apply TS Ultrabond over the entire nail plate, keeping a hair’s width away from the skin.
+Are you working with Base Coat 2.0, Builder Base Pro, or other flexible or soak-off systems?
+Apply TS Ultrabond over the entire nail plate, but keep a hair's breadth distance from the skin.

 Apply a thin, even layer of TS Base Coat 2.0 :

-– Start with your thumbs and place them straight into the lamp, well below the diodes.
+– Start with the thumbs and place them straight in the lamp, well under the diodes.

-Cure continuously for 120 seconds .
-Interrupting the cure will result in insufficient polymerization (curing).
+Cure for 120 SECONDS UNINTERRUPTED.
+Interrupting prematurely leads to insufficient polymerization (curing).

-– Then apply Base Coat 2.0 to the remaining four nails on each hand and cure again for 120 seconds continuously .
-Place your thumbs back in the lamp.
+– Then apply Base Coat 2.0 to the remaining four nails per hand and cure again for 120 SECONDS UNINTERRUPTED.
+Place the thumbs in the lamp again.

-Make sure that the hand is positioned correctly in the lamp and that all nails are well illuminated.
+Ensure the hand is placed correctly in the lamp and all nails are properly exposed to light.

-After curing, remove the sticky layer of the Base Coat 2.0.
+After curing, remove the sticky layer from the Base Coat 2.0.

 7 FOLLOW-UP PRODUCT